COLTEC-DAW/students/fall-2014/afeld.md

 # Aidan Feldman

 Soon to be working for The Man(TM).
+I like bikes, burritos, and open source.